 6.1.2 Functional Description

 The AMF, UE and LMF are enhanced to initiate setup of a User Plane connection between a selected LMF and UE and to provide LMF and UE with needed information to establish a secure connection.
-The information includes e.g. IP address of LMF, S-NSSAI, identity of the DNN to be used for the connection, temporary UE identifier (not the same as used N2 or other reference points), and security credentials.
+The information includes e.g. IP address of LMF to be used for the connection, temporary UE identifier (not the same as used N2 or other reference points), and security credentials.
 The AMF, UE and LMF are enhanced to transport LPP over a UP protocol.
 Once the LCS-UP connection is established the LMF selects either to use the LCS-UP procedure according to clause 6.1.3.3 or to use CP procedure according to clause 6.11.1 of TS 23.273 [5].
 Within one LPP session the same transport shall be used.

 Since LCS-UP connection is maintained during the lifetime of the PDU session, the procedure also reduces the latency if LMF selects LCS-UP over CP for certain positioning requests.

 Current solution considers UE has only one LCS-UP connection with the selected LMF.

+Multiple LCS-UP connection establishment could be also considered from a single or multiple LMF to separate different traffic type (emergency, LI or commercial).

 NOTE: If and what security mechanism is used and subject to SA WG3 conclusion.

+It is proposed to define a protocol stack that includes a lightweight LPP transfer protocol that is limited services aligned to what CP transport provides (e.g. identification of UE and positioning session).
+A potential stack is shown in Figure 6.1.2.-1 (TCP is shown as example of a transport layer and security details are omitted).
+Details of protocol stack will be determined in the normative work.